 You must also be very careful you are not fooled into having a procedure performed at a Chiropractic “straw” clinic staffed solely by inexperienced nurse practitioners or physician assistants in order to cut costs.
 In these clinics, you may never even see a physician.
 These clinics might be owned by a medical doctor on paper, but in reality, all patient care is dictated by Chiropractors practicing medicine without a license.
 These Chiropractic clinics use high-pressure sales tactics and often over-promise or even guarantee results.
 These clinics are also promising Medicare and commercial insurance coverage for amniotic fluid injections.
 The coverage for these injections is NOT APPROVED FOR THE TREATMENT OF OSTEOARTHRITIS.
 The coverage is intended for “wound healing” for diabetic patients.
 Any Chiropractor offering you these products is manipulating the intent of the approved coverage and you are not only putting yourself at risk, but you are having your procedure performed at a clinic committing Medicare fraud.

-We understand we are not the only clinic in the Charlotte area providing stem cell and growth factor treatments, but we are one of the few with an actual MD who oversees your care from start to finish and actually performs your procedures, and our MD has more experience than anyone else in the Carolinas.
+We understand we are not the only source for Charlotte stem cells and growth factor treatments, but we are one of the few with an actual MD who oversees your care from start to finish and actually performs your procedures, and our MD has more experience than anyone else in the Carolinas.
 When it comes to making a decision about your health, make sure you choose a clinic with an experienced, licensed physician that will be open and honest with you.
 You will get a realistic appraisal of whether or not stem cell and growth factor treatments will work for you, and if Dr. Altizer doesn’t think it will work, he will tell you that, too.